Omar Little and associates: Omar Little

 Omar Little is a legendary Baltimore stick-up thief and Robin Hood character, who steals from drug dealers while whistling, "A Hunting We Will Go".
-(Sometimes, the tune is characterized as "The Farmer in the Dell", as in season 1, episode 5 - "The Pager", when he concludes with, "the cheese stands alone, motherfucker".)
+(Sometimes, the tune is characterized as "The Farmer in the Dell", as in season 1, episode 5 - "The Pager", when he concludes with, "the cheese stands alone".)
 Omar is unanimously disliked and feared by several drug dealers throughout the city, as his heists of their drugs and money hit them hard.

 In contrast, his moral code keeps him on good terms with some Baltimore police.
 His bold robberies make him a hero amongst corner and neighborhood kids, and he proves to be one of The Wire characters with integrity and intelligence, including those who make mistakes, but own up to and learn from those errors in judgement.

 Butchie

 "Mostly blind" Butchie is Omar Little's bank, advisor, and close friend.
 Butchie runs a West Side Baltimore bar.